 Actions:

-SEStran anticipate appointing Board observers in 2017.
-Officers have progressed this and will seek to appoint Observers via engagement with Changing the Chemistry and the SEStran Equalities/Healthcare Forum.
+SEStran appointed its first Board observers in 2017.
 A Role Description is included in Annex 2.

 SEStran will continue to engage with relevant Equalities organisations, through our long-established Equalities and Healthcare forum, to seek their advice on reaching out to further groups/organisations representing those with protected characteristics and addressing potential barriers to participation.

-Will ensure that; Equality & Diversity training is included in the Induction of new members from Spring 2017 onwards, specific training is offered to all members of the Succession Planning Committee and all members will be encouraged to attend Scottish Government Board training and development events
+Will ensure that; Equality & Diversity training is included in the Induction of new members , and all members will be encouraged to attend equality trainingand awareness raising events

 Seek volunteer Board members to mentor Board observers and members of SEStran committees/forums who are interested in progressing onto a Board.

-In early 2018 and late 2020, run targeted training events for people from currently underrepresented groups to raise awareness and familiarity with the work of SEStran and its non-councillor board members and seek to enhance attendees apply to successfully apply for Board positions or Board Observer roles.
+Consider running targeted training events for people from currently underrepresented groups to raise awareness and familiarity with the work of SEStran and its non-councillor board members and seek to enhance attendees apply to successfully apply for Board positions or Board Observer roles.

 Statement of Purpose and Use